 After graduating from Edgerton High School, he earned his way through the University of Chicago and began his writing career.
 He wrote for The Chicago Daily News, The New York World-Telegram and Sun, and for many magazines, including Reader’s Digest, The Atlantic, Esquire, and Holiday.

-Six years later, North’s final book, “The Wolfling” was published.
+Six years later, North’s final book, THE WOLFLING was published.
 He tells the story of Robbie and the wild wolf pup he raises in the 1870’s in rural Wisconsin.
+Sterling wrote over 30 books.

 Sterling North Home and Museum